tatsster/palworld-save-transfer/README.md

     - Only `Level.sav` and `Players/<DEST_PLAYER>.sav` change, still OK if copy and replace only 2 files.
 8. Start server again and play

+## Known bugs
+### In new server, even when you joined a guild, your Pals are still hostile to guild's Pals
+- Equip Pals as a team
+- Drop Pals to the ground
+- Pick it up

+### Unusaable equiped items
+- Let be it, craft your shield, armors and weapons again

 ### Appreciate any help testing and resolving bugs.